 The number of instalments can only be changed at the time of your next renewal.
 Unless you notify us otherwise, your authorization for pre-authorized debits is valid for the current year and for subsequent years.

 The amount withdrawn will correspond to the total amount due (plus interest, if applicable) divided by the number of desired instalments.
 You can calculate the amount of each instalment using the Simulate Pre-Authorized Debits tool.
+Starting in January, a new version of this service will be offered through the SAAQclic online services platform.
+Discover SAAQclic.

 If you make changes to your record that affect your balance, the SAAQ will adjust the amount of your instalments without prior notice and issue you a new statement.
 The minimum withdrawal is $4, except for the final payment of a given period, which may sometimes be less.
 When changes are made, your statement may indicate an amount of $0 even though one withdrawal still needs to be made.
 Please refer to the schedule of instalments that you will have received previously.